revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Stabilizing a Dying Creature.

 Effects that stabalize a **Dying** creature now do so by healing for one hit point.
-Stabalization via first aid can be done on any creature you can touch and requires a successful Wisdom (Medicine) check with a DC of 10 + targets exhaustion level.
+Stabalization via first aid can be done on any creature you can touch and requires an action and a successful Wisdom (Medicine) check with a DC of 10 + targets exhaustion level.

 #### Optional: Dying Survivor Injury